PssThemes/shop/resources/client/tasks.md

 Need to clarify how to generate a relevant products ids...
 If we group products by category.. we have a category to map against.
 If a category exists in relevant external cats.. then we grab its products and dedupe it.
+DONE.

+Clarifinbg how to detect who needs to be deleted.
+First we need just the ids of external relevant products.. and just the external ids of firebase products. by comparing this 2 lists we can get the defleted products.